Cotham School Special Educational Needs and Disability Information Report

 The type of recommendations may include:

-These students will have been identified by the subject teacher/SENCo as needing some extra specialist support in school from professionals, agencies or education providers outside school.
-Students who need this level of support are recorded on the SEND register and will be subject to an agreed IEP or Pastoral Support Plan (PSP).
+● These students will have been identified by the subject teacher/SENCo as needing some extra specialist support in school from professionals, agencies or education providers outside school.
+Students who need this level of support are recorded on the SEND register and will have an individual Learning Plan that is shared with their teachers and regularly updated informing staff of the strategies to implement to best support each student.

 Education, Health and Care Plan